lfn-cnti/bestpractices/use-case/0002-UC-bgp-enterprise/README.md

 BSD socket API: The historic set of API calls typically offered by an operating system that uses networking.
 Includes the function that creates a socket for use (```socket()```), a function to dial out to a remote server (```connect()```), and functions to enable listening for connections (```bind()```, ```listen()```) among others.

 CNI: Container Network Interface.
 A standard API that provides network functions to Kubernetes.
-On deployment, a CNI plugin is installed that provides the CNI to applications on the Kubernetes API endpoint and commits to setting up networking beteen containers and to the outside world according to defined API semantics.
-These semantics are largely focussed on reachability ('packets will reach their destination'), as opposed to network implementation (it does not specify if routing, switching or other techniques will be used) and providing networking to containers via the OS kernel's BSO socket APIs.
+On deployment, a CNI plugin is installed that provides the CNI to applications on the Kubernetes API endpoint and commits to setting up networking between containers and to the outside world according to defined API semantics.
+These semantics are largely focused on reachability ('packets will reach their destination'), as opposed to network implementation (it does not specify if routing, switching or other techniques will be used) and providing networking to containers via the OS kernel's BSO socket APIs.

 CRI: Container Runtime Interface.
 A standard API for providing runtime features to Kubernetes.
 Any container provider (of which there are a number, one common one being Docker) implements the CRI, and the CRI is consumed by Kubernetes when launching containers.

 ### 'Default' Kubernetes deployment

-For the purpose of identifying requirements of this use case that might be shortcomings of a standard Kubernetes deployment, we measure the needs of this use case against a common core of Kubernetes funcitonality that is likely to be found in any Kubernetes deployment from any provider.
+For the purpose of identifying requirements of this use case that might be shortcomings of a standard Kubernetes deployment, we measure the needs of this use case against a common core of Kubernetes functionality that is likely to be found in any Kubernetes deployment from any provider.
 For the purposes of this, we assume the following are available

 - Core APIs, as found in Kubernetes version 1.20
 - A Kubernetes CNI - we do not dictate which CNI is required, only that it provides expected CNI functionality, so this document does not expect extensions that a particular CNI provides, only the generalised functionality